0mar/dealiiscale/README.md

 ## Requirements

  - `cmake`, preferable version 3.1, but lower versions should work too, if you adapt `CMakeLists.txt`.
  - deal.II, version 9.0.
-See below for installation hints
+Please note that both lower versions (e.g. 8.5) and higher versions (e.g. 9.1) will not be compatible.
+See below for installation hints.

 ## Installation for macOS